peeriq/cashflow-challenge/README.md

 a loan, the majority of your initial payments are applied towards the interest.
 As you make more payments a larger proportion of each payment is applied towards the principal.

+# Requirements

-The goal here is to create a mini product which allows a user to input the loan amount, term and interest rate (APY) and output the amortization schedule.
+The goal is to create a mini product which allows a user to input the loan amount, term and interest rate (APY) and output the amortization schedule.
 The product will consist of two components:

 - A backend web server which will supply a RESTful API and render results in the format specified below